(Updated on 12/30/2019)

-According to recent statistics, around 64% of U.S adults report drinking at least one cup of coffee daily.
-This fact motivated me to look into the health benefits and harm of drinking coffee.
+Around 64% of U.S adults report drinking at least one cup of coffee every day.
+This fact motivated me to look into the risks and health benefits of coffee.

 Coffee is the major source of caffeine in our diets.